yatinmv/airbnb-review-prediction-ML/README.md

 ## Data Description

-The dataset used for this project is from Airbnb listings in Amsterdam.
+The dataset used for this project is from Airbnb listings.
 It includes information such as the listing's price, location, and reviews from past customers.
 The dataset is preprocessed to remove any missing values, outliers and duplicates.

 ## Methods Used